 My name is Eric MacAdie (muh-KAY-dee).
 I am a software developer in Austin, Texas, The City That Matters, and this is my blog.
 I am a longtime Java developer, transitioning to other JVM languages, Groovy and Clojure.
 I am also looking at Elixir and Go.
 I am looking for a (Groovy, Clojure, Go or Elixir) position in Chicago, Austin, Texas or Portland, Oregon.
+Or Toronto or Vancouver.
 Or Edinburgh or Dublin.

 You can find my Codeberg page here.
 You can find my Mastodon feed here.
 You can find my GitHub page here.